jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

 ### Homomorphic mapped types

 I wrote about homomorphic mapped types in a [previous article](../../posts/what-the-heck-is-a-homomorphic-mapped-type/), so take a look if you're unfamiliar with them.
-The point is that TypeScript is able to reverse them, as long as there is no `as` clause.
-Pun not intended.

 The source code says:

 > We're inferring from some source type `S` to a homomorphic mapped type `{ [P in keyof T]: X }`, where `T` is a type variable.
 Use `inferTypeForHomomorphicMappedType` to infer a suitable source type and then make a secondary inference from that type to `T`.

 The reason behind the double inference pass is related to the priority of some inferences, but I have to admit this is a bit obscure to me.
 Feel free to take a look at the source code if you're interested in this and let me know what you find out!
+The main point, however, is that TypeScript is able to reverse them, as long as there is no `as` clause.
+Pun not intended.

 ### Mapped type with a type parameter as constraint